This article includes links to our travel partners at TripAdvisor, where you can read traveller reviews, book tours and plan your visit to Dublin.

 Kilmainham Gaol

-- Time Required: Tours here last for about an hour, so give yourself at least 90 minutes to visit this place.
+- Time Required: Tours here last about an hour, so give yourself at least 90 minutes to visit this place.

 - Plan your visit: Visit TripAdvisor for more information about visiting Kilmainham Gaol, book a tour or read traveller reviews.